diovisgood/QGEN_Lua/readme.md

 1. Start with a population of initially random sequences.
 2. Measure the score of each sequence in population.
 3. Drop out the worst 10% of population sequences, keeping 90% others.
-4. Use remaining sequences to create new sequences via mutations and cross-breeding, restoring the population to it's predefined size.
+4. Use remaining sequences to create new sequences via mutations and crossover, restoring the population to it's predefined size.
 5. Goto 2.